Data Provenance as Automatic Differentiation: Introduction

+The backward maps of the previous section compute a form of \emph{data provenance}: for each part of the output, the part of the input needed to explain it.
+Dependency information of this kind is the common currency of a range of existing techniques, from program slicing~\cite{weiser81} to provenance for database queries~\cite{buneman95,cheney07}, including semiring provenance~\cite{green07}.
+Closest to our setting is the \GPS of Perera and collaborators~\cite{perera12a,perera16d,ricciotti17}, which organises the forward and backward maps of a run into a Galois connection between lattices of approximations.

-Previous work on \GPS used a special operational semantics to generate a trace of each execution, and then uses that trace to compute the Galois connections described above, by re-running forwards or backwards over the trace.
-It would be useful to have a denotational account of \GPS as well, especially if we could provide a semantics where the backwards analysis is baked in, rather than provided by a separately defined ``backwards evaluation'' operation.
-Our thesis, developed in \secref{approx-as-tangents} and \secref{models-of-total-gps} is that there is a close analogy between \GPS and \emph{automatic differentiation} for differentiable programs~\cite{siskind08,elliott18,vakar22}, which points to a way to develop such an approach.
-We have already hinted at this in the description above, but let us now make it explicit.
+Many forms of dynamic provenance analysis, \GPS included, work by recording a trace of each execution and computing the backwards analysis by re-running over the trace.
+A denotational account would instead bake the analysis into the semantics of the program itself, rather than provide it as a separately defined ``backwards evaluation'' operation.
+The differential reading of dependency analysis, developed in \secref{approx-as-tangents}, points to a way to obtain such an account, by analogy with \emph{automatic differentiation}~\cite{siskind08,elliott18,vakar22}; let us make the correspondence explicit.